Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Online marketplaces make it easier than ever to sell online, with a huge range of products and services you might offer.
 Occasional online selling to get rid of unwanted clothes is one thing, but if it’s something you intend to do regularly, or at volume, you may well need to declare your extra income to HMRC – and pay tax.

 If you sell something online then yes, technically you’re an online seller.
 Ecommerce is a broad term which describes the process of trading goods and services on the internet.
-There are lots of ways to start selling online, from freelancing platforms, streaming sites, online marketplaces, and beyond to your own ecommerce website.
+There are lots of ways to start an ecommerce business selling online, from freelancing platforms, streaming sites, online marketplaces, and beyond to your own ecommerce website.

 You’ll see the term ‘online marketplace’ used by HMRC, and they define it as a business which uses a website or app to deal with the sale of goods to customers and: